desmccarter/ladywood/README.md

 }
 ```

-The above page class, GoogleSearchPage, can then be used in a test (for example by searching for the text *BJSS Location*):
+*GoogleSearchPage* is then used in a test below (example test: search for the text *BJSS Location*):

 ```java